oidoid/mem/readme.md

 - Every numeric is the same width and height, 3x5 pixels, so that countdowns don't shift.
-- The preferred inflection for lowercase is one pixel from the top, for the sake of e.
+- The preferred inflection for lowercase is one pixel from the top, for the sake of the lowercase e.
 Everything else is two pixels from the top.
 - The font is sans so avoid serifs.
 - The font is light so avoid pixel doubling.